OmarElKhatibCS/ComputerVisionProjects/README.md

 ```

 ### Finally

-and Put JupyerNotebook files in directory which you like , then open them and run ,
+Put JupyerNotebook files in directory which you like , then open them and run , and be Happy with the magic of Computer Vision
-and
-#### see the magic of Computer Vision